czerwonk/hakanai/README.md

 - `--separate-key`: Print key separately for enhanced security (share via different channels)
 - `--allow-ip`: IP addresses/CIDR ranges allowed to access the secret (can be specified multiple times)
 - `--allow-country`: Country codes (ISO 3166-1 alpha-2) allowed to access the secret (can be specified multiple times)
+- `--allow-asn`: Autonomous System Numbers (ASNs) allowed to access the secret (can be specified multiple times)
 - `-q, --qr-code`: Display URL as QR code for easy mobile sharing

 #### Get Command Options